chinapedia/wikipedia.abstract.en/Page/Shriners.md

 Parade unit

-Shriner_syrian_corvette.jpg parade]] Most Shrine Temples support several parade units.
+parade]] Most Shrine Temples support several parade units.
 These units are responsible for promoting a positive Shriner image to the public by participating in local parades.
 The parade units often include miniature cars powered by lawn mower engines.

-MoolahShrinerGateway500.JPGAn example of a Shrine parade unit is the Heart Shrine Clubs' Original Fire Patrol of Effingham, Illinois.
+An example of a Shrine parade unit is the Heart Shrine Clubs' Original Fire Patrol of Effingham, Illinois.
 This unit operates miniature fire engines, memorializing a hospital fire that took place in the 1940s in Effingham.
 They participate in most parades in a 100-mile radius of Effingham.
 Shriners in Dallas, Texas participate annually in the Twilight Parade at the Texas State Fair.

 Shriners in St. Louis have several parade motor units, including miniature cars styled after 1932 Ford coupes and 1970s-era Jeep CJ models, and a unit of miniature Indianapolis-styled race cars.
 Some of these are outfitted with high-performance, alcohol-fueled engines.
 The drivers' skills are demonstrated during parades with high-speed spinouts.

 Other events

-2016July4-Parade-19.jpg The Shriners are committed to community service and have been instrumental in countless public projects throughout their domain.
+The Shriners are committed to community service and have been instrumental in countless public projects throughout their domain.

 Shriners host the annual _East-West Shrine Game_, a college football all-star game.